NormandErwan/HandheldVesadThesis/content/notes.md

-\chapter{Notes}
+# Notes

+## Introduction + Revue de littérature

+### UnityFutureMRPartIII2017

+« We believe MR should be human and object centric, and use the world as a device (aka “clickable world”) »

-## Berard2009 - Did \"Minority Report\" Get It Wrong?
+### Berard2009 - Did \"Minority Report\" Get It Wrong?
 Superiority of the Mouse over 3D Input Devices in a 3D Placement Task

 « Interaction is not defined by an input device alone, but by the combination of a device and an interaction technique.
 In the example of 3D object rotation, the mouse is typically used with the virtual sphere technique while a free-space device is used with a direct mapping (either absolute or relative) Thus, each device must be matched with its most suitable interaction technique in making performance comparisons, rather than choosing a single interaction technique for all devices. »

-## Robertson1998 - Data mountain
+### Robertson1998 - Data mountain

 Ça fonctionne de s'appuyer sur la mémoire spatiale humaine : justifie notre concept d'organiser l'espace autour du cellulaire comme une idée pertinente.
 On pourrait organiser les applications dans le plan et en profondeur le long d'un plan qui part de la base du cellulaire avec une pente positive : cela permet de voir toutes les applications, comme sur des gradins d'un stade (c'est ce que Data Moutain suggère comme placement des app dans l'espace)

-## Esteves2017 - SmoothMoves
+### Esteves2017 - SmoothMoves

 Justifie de faire de l'IHM pour la RA : « The latest products, such as Microsoft HoloLens include powerful computers, high resolution displays and sophisticated tracking.
 While these technical achievements are impressive, there is less clarity about the best ways for users to interact with AR contents and interfaces. »